All the news stories from February 2018

 Marcus Bean netted again as Wanderers salvaged a 1-1 draw at 6th placed Exeter City.
 Wycombe drop to third place in the table after Accrington continued their good form with a 2-0 victory at Coventry.
 However, their were favourable results elsewhere with 4th placed Notts County losing at Barnet and leaders Luton held at Stevenage.
 The draw at the semi-building site St James Park came after Lloyd James had given the home side the lead on 12 minutes when his free-kick from wide out on the left-wing found its way through a crowd of players, past a wrong footed Scott Brown, and into far corner of the Wycombe net.
 Bean netted on 53 minutes, turning in a loose ball from the right side of the box after a long punt from Brown was not dealt with by The Grecians defence.
 Wycombe host 5th placed Swuindon Town on Tuesday (13th February 2018).

-Exeter 1 Wycombe 1 - stats and reaction to follow
+Final Score: Exeter 1 Wycombe 1

 MANAGER OF THE MONTH FOR GA|